bfil/brumobile/README.md

 Feeback
 -------

-If you experience any problem or found any bug I would be glad to receive a feedback to verify and address the issue
+If you find any issue use the appropriate section.
+Use pull requests if you would like to contribute by building new plugins.

 License